Tasty Herbs and Edible Flower Guide

 And just as cooking with food grown in your garden saves money, crafting with flowers and herbs from your own garden saves money too!

 The following flower guide includes:

 The following herbs and flowers are all edible.
-You can grow these herbs and edible flowers and use them in recipes, in herb bouquets and other crafts and arrangements...
+You can grow these herbs and edible flowers in your own backyard and use them in recipes, in herb bouquets and other flower crafts and floral arrangements...

 Edible Herb and Flower Guide: